jwodder/lineinfile/SPEC.md

         - Options:
             - Each one of the following overrides all previous occurrences from the same set:

                 - -a, --after-first REGEX
                 - -A, --after-last REGEX
                 - -b, --before-first REGEX
                 - -B, --before-last REGEX

+                Should inserting the line at the beginning/end of the file be specified via `--eof` and `--bof` options?

             - -e, --regexp REGEX
             - -x, --ext EXTENSION — causes file to be backed up if changed
                 - Rethink name